SANNIHITH/Image-Captioning-Using-Deep-Learning/README.md

 • The captioning model was trained on an Nvidia Quadro GPU and managed to produce natural looking descriptions on unseen images with a BLEU score of 22.5.

-•This is done in collaberation with the facelessmanx(my teammate).
+•This is done in collaboration with the facelessmanx(my teammate in the semester project).